rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

 To operate the scheduled images service with minimal impact on on-demand snapshots and other network-intensive data transfers, we might change the time a snapshot occurs at any time to optimize load.
-We reserve the right to modify your image's scjheduled time to balance the number of image creations in flight across the cloud and throughout the day.
+We reserve the right to modify your image's scheduled time to balance the number of image creations in flight across the cloud and throughout the day.
 {{</accordion>}}